 Essure is a permanent birth control method for women (female sterilization).
-A health care provider inserts soft, flexible coils into the fallopian tubes – the tubes that carry the eggs from the ovaries to the uterus.
+Implantation of Essure does not require a surgical incision.
+In the procedure, a health care provider inserts flexible coils through the vagina and cervix and into the fallopian tubes – the tubes that carry the eggs from the ovaries to the uterus.
 Over a period of about three months, tissue forms around the inserts.
 The build-up of tissue creates a barrier that keeps sperm from reaching the eggs, thus preventing conception.
 Essure is considered a permanent form of birth control and therefore is not intended to be removed.

 CDRH FOIA Electronic Reading Room

 - FDA Office of Women’s Health: Women’s Health Topics